 have come to think of the Borderline as a person with no epidermis

-just about everything.
-It's impossible to make a comment to someone
+everything.
+It's impossible to make a comment to someone with BPD,

-with BPD, without them personalizing it.
-After awhile,
+without them personalizing it.
+After awhile, this gets

-this gets pretty tedious, even in friendships!
-These folks were
+pretty tedious, even in friendships!
+These folks were raised by

-never constructive; they were delivered in a wounding,
+were never constructive, but were delivered in a wounding,

 sideways manner, that fully intended to diminish, harm and undermine

-their self-worth.
-As adults, they're always on-guard, to discern
+a child's self-worth.
+Borderlines are always on-guard, to discern

 indirect slights.
 They're severely damaged from childhood,

-but somehow You're to blame for their parental deficits.
+but somehow You absorb the blame for all those early deficits.

 is a psychologist.
 She's brilliant and beautiful--but every